-A Nominations Committee will be struck to recruit to run for Advisory Council.
+A Nominations Committee will be struck to recruit members to run for Advisory Council.
 The Nominations Committee will invite members to self-nominate and will proactively seek nominees representing diverse geographical areas and sectors of Sustain Ontario’s membership.
 This Committee may seek ideas and advice from staff and members.

-Organizations running for Advisory Council will designate a lead representative and may designate an alternate, who attend meetings in
+Organizations running for Advisory Council will designate a lead representative and may designate an alternate, who may attend meetings in the absence of the lead representative and vote on their behalf.

 The Nominations Committee will use best efforts to obtain nominations of at least 45 candidates in order to prevent creating a slate that will be acclaimed, and will attempt to ensure an election that is based on merit as decided by the membership of Sustain Ontario.
 The Nominations Committee will use best efforts to present a group of candidates in which at least one third of nominees are returning members of the Advisory Council in order to ensure institutional memory.
 If the Nominations Committee is unsuccessful in obtaining 41 candidates they may seek the approval of the Advisory Council to reduce the total number of representatives to be elected in the upcoming election.